 In the event of non-reception of four consecutive, programmed VMS positions, and where the Secretariat has exhausted all reasonable steps to re-establish normal automatic reception of VMS positions, the Secretariat shall notify the Member or CNCP whose flag the vessel is flying.
 That Member or CNCP shall then direct the vessel Master to begin manual reporting.

-The manual report shall either be sent by the vessel to the Secretariat via their Fisheries Monitoring Centre (FMC) or directly to the Secretariat.
+In accordance with the chosen means of reporting for VMS data of paragraph 10 of this CMM, the manual report shall be sent by the vessel to the Secretariat via their flag State's FMC, or simultaneously to both the Secretariat and its FMC as applicable.

-Following the receipt of a direction from a Member or CNCP in accordance with paragraph 1, the vessel Master shall ensure the vessel manually reports its position every 4 hours.
+Following the receipt of a direction from a Member or CNCP in accordance with paragraph 1 of this Annex, the vessel Master shall ensure the vessel manually reports its position every 4 hours.
 If automatic reporting to the SPRFMO VMS has not been re-established within 60 days of the commencement of manual reporting that Member or CNCP shall order the vessel to cease fishing, stow all fishing gear and return immediately to port in order to undertake repairs.

 The vessel may recommence fishing in the SPRFMO Convention Area only when the ALC has been confirmed as operational by the Secretariat.
 Four consecutive, programmed VMS positions must have been received by the Secretariat to confirm that the ALC/MTU is fully operational.